dotimothy/RuHuman/Report.md

 # 3. Technical Approach

 (High-Level Overview of Two Phases).
-The cloud computer that hosts the Python Flask Server with Classification Backends is equipped with an NVIDIA RTX 3080 GPU, Intel Core i9-12900K CPU, and 64GB DDR5 RAM.
+The cloud computer that hosts the Python Flask Server with Classification Backends is equipped with an NVIDIA RTX 3080 GPU.

 Overview of Cloners